NLESC-JCER/run-cpp-on-web/web-worker/README.md

-# Responsive C++ in the browser using web workers
+# Help!
+My C++ web app is not responding

-In an [earlier blogpost](../js-webapp/README.md) we discussed how to run C++ code on the web using JavaScript.
+In an [earlier blogpost](../webassembly/README.md) we discussed how to run C++ code on the web using JavaScript.
 We created a web app that executed some C++ code and then showed the result in the browser.
 While the page was running the C++ code, the page was blocked and unresponsive.
 This was not noticeable, because the computation done in the code